 - 1. Redistricting Criteria. - a.
 Federal Law.
-The redistricting Plan must comply with the United States Constitution and all applicable federal law, including the requirement that it equalize total population. - b.
+The redistricting Plan must comply with the United States Constitution and all applicable federal law. - b.
+Population equality.
+No state legislative district's total population shall exceed that of any other district by more than 5%. - c.
 Contiguity.
-Each district must be contiguous.
+Each district must be geographically contiguous.
 The term "contiguous" means that the district is bounded by one unbroken line and is not divided into two or more discrete pieces.
-A district is not contiguous if pieces of the district touch at only a single point; nor is a district contiguous if it includes pieces of land entirely separated by a body of water but does not include any bridges, tunnels, or public ferries connecting those pieces of land. - c.
+A district is not contiguous if pieces of the district touch at only a single point. - d.
 The Commission shall also seek to maximize compliance with each of the following criteria, set forth in the following order of priority: - i.
+Racial and Ethnic Fairness.
+No redistricting Plan should be drawn to have the effect of denying or abridging the equal opportunity of racial or ethnic minority groups to participate in the political process and elect candidates of their choice, or to dilute or diminish their ability to elect representatives of their choice, whether alone or in coalition with others.

+- ii.
 Communities of Interest.
 Districts shall minimize the division of communities of interest to the extent practicable.
 A Community of Interest is defined as an area with recognized similarities of interests, including but not limited to racial, ethnic, economic, social, cultural, geographic, tribal, linguistic, or historic identities.
-Communities of interest shall not include common relationships with political parties, officeholders, or political candidates.
+Communities of interest shall not include common relationships with political parties, officeholders, or political candidates. - iii.
+Political subdivisions.
+Districts shall respect the geographic integrity of political subdivision boundaries, specifically counties, cities, and reservations, to the extent practicable. - iv.
+Compactness.
+A Plan should be compact to the extent practicable.